keatonb/keatonb.github.io/_posts/2021-04-09-hi-fi-plot-images-machine-learning.md

 <img src="http://keatonb.github.io/img/psMarcoriginal.png" />

 This new implementation is now being used in our large-scale TESS classification effort.
 It was fun to work out, and I think it may be useful for other attempts to utilize deep learning for astronomical data classification.
-If you do find it useful, I'd be very interested to hear about your application.
+If you do find it useful, I'd be very interested to hear about your application!